-- This three percent tax is now applied only to local service billed separately from long distance service.
+- A three percent tax applies only to local service billed separately from long distance service.

-- These taxes are imposed by state, local, and municipal governments on goods and services.
-They may also appear as "gross receipts" taxes on your bill.
+- Taxes imposed by state, local, and municipal governments on goods and services that may also appear as "gross receipts" taxes on your bill

-- Some consumers may notice a “Universal Service" line item on their telephone bills.
-This line item appears when a company chooses to recover its USF contributions directly from its customers by billing them this charge.
-The FCC does not require this charge to be passed on to customers.
-Each company makes a business decision about whether and how to assess charges to recover its Universal Service costs.
+- A "Universal Service" line item may appear on your telephone bill when your service provider chooses to recover USF contributions from you, the customer.
+The FCC does not require this charge to be passed on, but service providers are allowed to do so.
 These charges usually appear as a percentage of the consumer's phone bill.
-Companies that choose to collect Universal Service fees from their customers cannot collect an amount that exceeds their contribution to the USF.
+Companies cannot collect an amount that exceeds the percentage of their contribution to the USF.
 They also cannot collect any fees from a Lifeline program participant.

 - 911 – Charge imposed by local governments to help pay for emergency services such as fire and rescue.

-- Local Number Portability (LNP) – Telephone number portability allows residential and business customers to retain, at the same location, their existing local telephone numbers when switching from one telephone service provider to another.
-Companies may assess fees to recover the costs that they incur in providing number portability.
-Fees may vary by company, and some companies may not charge any fees.
+- Local Number Portability (LNP) – Charges for retaining, at the same location, existing local telephone numbers when switching from one service provider to another.
+Fees may vary by company; some may not charge any fees.
 These fees are not taxes.

-- Telecommunications Relay Service – Charge to help pay for the relay center that transmits and translates calls for people with hearing or speech disabilities.
+- Telecommunications Relay Service – Charges to help pay for relay services that transmit and translate calls for people with hearing or speech disabilities.

 - Directory Assistance – Any charges for placing 411 or (area code) 555-1212 directory assistance calls.

-- Wireless providers typically charge higher per-minute rates for calls made or received while roaming.
-They may also apply additional fees, such as a daily access fee.
+- Wireless providers typically charge higher per-minute rates for calls made or received outside of the service area or network defined in your service plan or contract.
+Additional charges, such as a daily access fee, may also be applied.

 - Enhanced 911 or E911 service enables wireless telephones used to dial 911 to automatically transmit the caller's geographic position to emergency responders.
-Wireless service providers are improving their networks to provide E911 capability according to a schedule established by the FCC.
-The specific requirements and schedules can be found on the FCC website.
-Wireless service providers may choose to pass their costs of providing E911 service on to their customers and this charge may be described as an E911 charge on your wireless telephone bill.
+Wireless service providers may choose to bill their customers for E911 service costs.

-- This service allows sending of short messages, usually less than one hundred characters in length.
-Subscribers can be charged either a per-message fee or a flat, monthly fee for unlimited messaging.
+- You can be charged either a per-message fee or a flat, monthly fee for unlimited messaging.

-- This service provides detailed information such as date, time, duration, type of call (incoming or outgoing), number called, or calling party, for each call.
+- Fees for detailing billing information for calls, such as date, time, duration, number called, or calling party.

 If neither the company sending you the bill nor the company that provided the service in question will remove charges from your telephone bill that you consider to be incorrect, you can file a complaint as follows with:

-- the FTC for non-telephone services on your telephone bill.
+- the Federal Trade Commission for non-telephone services on your telephone bill

 Federal Communications Commission